Invulner/use-text-analyzer/README.md

 #### Parameters

-- `options` (required): An object containing options for text analysis.
+- `options` (`TextAnalyzerOptions`, required): An object containing options for text analysis.
   - `text` (string, required): The text to analyze.
   - `searchTerm` (string, optional): The term to search for in the text.
   - `ignoreCase` (boolean, optional, default: true): Whether to ignore case when searching for the term and calculating word and character frequencies.
   - `trimText` (boolean, optional, default: true): Whether to trim the text before analysis.
+  - `wordsPerMinute` (number, optional, default: 250): Custom reading speed in words per minute.

 #### Returns

-An object containing various statistics about the text.
+A `TextAnalysisResult` object containing various statistics about the text.

+- `readingTime` (object):
+  - `minutes` (number): The total estimated reading time expressed in whole minutes.
+  - `seconds` (number): Remaining seconds beyond the counted minutes.
+  - `total` (number): The total estimated reading time expressed in total seconds.
+  - `text` (string): A human-readable summary of the reading time.
+- `searchFrequency` (number): The frequency of the search term in the text.
 - `wordCount` (number): The number of words in the text.
 - `charCount` (number): The number of characters in the text.
 - `sentenceCount` (number): The number of sentences in the text.
 - `paragraphCount` (number): The number of paragraphs in the text.
-- `searchFrequency` (number): The frequency of the search term in the text.
-- `readingTime` (number): The estimated reading time of the text in seconds.
 - `mostFrequentWord` (string): The most frequent word in the text.
 - `leastFrequentWord` (string): The least frequent word in the text.
 - `mostFrequentCharacter` (string): The most frequent character in the text.